arexon/sedge/packages/sedge/README.md

-# Sedge
+# Atropa

-> Atropa Command Line Interface
+> The Atropa core and compiler